Brian Urlacher Rookie Cards

 This one is an absolute stunner!
 Card stock is quality, card design unique, and serial- numbered to /1500 is perfect.

-Full action photo in the front is fantastic however, the reverse negative photo in the back is the only foul.
+The full action photo in the front is fantastic however, the reverse negative photo in the back is the only foul.
 One parallel is inserted, Essential Credentials Futures #d to 25.

 This card scores huge in every aspect.
 Card quality and design are a step above the rest.
 Card back gives player bio which includes draft info, full college stats, and great overall card design with fabulous color.